jbatarse1/Web_App_ETF_Analyzer/README.md

 **1st.
 Analyze the ETF Portfolio**

-    * groupby function utilized to aggregate housing units yearly averages
+    * Interactive visualization for the PYPL daily returns

+    *  interactive visualization for the PYPL cumulative returns

 **2nd.
 Optimize Data Access with Advanced SQL Queries **

-    * grouby function utilized to aggregate year averages
+    *  interactive visualization for the PYPL cumulative returns

-**3rd.
-Analyze the ETF Portfolio **
+**3rd.Analyze the Fintech ETF Portfolio **

     * grouby function utilized to aggregate Neighborhood yearly averages